mongodb/mongo-python-driver/doc/installation.rst

 64-bit Windows
 ~~~~~~~~~~~~~~

+For Python 3.3 install Visual Studio 2010.
+For Python 3.2 and older install
-Install Visual Studio 2008.
-You must use the full version as Visual C++ 2008
+Visual Studio 2008.
+In either case you must use the full version as Visual
-Express does not provide 64-bit compilers.
+C++ Express does not provide 64-bit compilers.
 Make sure that you check the
 "x64 Compilers and Tools" option under Visual C++.

 32-bit Windows
 ~~~~~~~~~~~~~~

+For Python 3.3 install Visual C++ 2010 Express.

-For Python 2.6 and newer install Visual C++ 2008 Express SP1.
+For Python 2.6 through 3.2 install Visual C++ 2008 Express SP1.

 For Python 2.4 or 2.5 you must install
 `MingW32 <http://www.mingw.org/wiki/InstallationHOWTOforMinGW>`_ then run the